-Effective collaboration between teachers and special education paraprofessionals
+Effective collaboration between teachers and special education paraprofessionals and other personnel can work together as a team.

 Paraprofessionals may be known by various titles, including teacher's aide, teacher assistant, one-to-one aide, and job coach.
 In Pennsylvania, there are two types of special education paraprofessionals: instructional paraprofessional and personal care assistant (PCA).